 Alternatively, for all other appliance breakdown emergencies covered under the HomeCare agreement (excluding plumbing and drainage) – emergency assistance can be requested online via www.britishgas.co.uk.
-If you don’t have an online account or would prefer to discuss your situation with a member of the British Gas team, please call the Contact Number (for call connections) provided.
+If you don’t have an online account or would prefer to discuss your situation with a member of the British Gas team, please call the Call Connection Contact Number provided.

 Not a HomeCare customer but still require assistance?

 British Gas offer a fixed-price option for their customers who aren’t covered by the HomeCare scheme.
 This consists of an agreed up-front fee accommodating work carried out, extra parts needed and any additional engineer visits– applicable until the original problem is resolved.

 Turning off your gas supply requires you to locate the gas isolation valve, which is commonly found under the stairs, beneath the kitchen sink or in the garage – newer properties often place isolation valves and gas meters outside.